-- 148. On or around August 2015, Adam Fletcher ("Fletcher"), an L6 SRE Manager at Google, Jake McGuire ("McGuire"), an L7 SRE Manager at Google, and Nori Heikkinen ("Heikkinen"), an L6 SRE Manager at Google all publicly endorsed blacklisting conservatives and actively preventing them from seeking employment opportunities at Google. - 149.
+- 128. On or around August 2015, Adam Fletcher ("Fletcher"), a L6 SRE Manager at Google, Jake McGuire ("McGuire"), a L7 SRE Manager at Google, and Nori Heikkinen (Heikkinen"), a L6 SRE Manager at Google all publicly endorsed blacklisting conservatives and actively preventing them from seeking employment opportunities at Google. - 129.
 Fletcher stated in reference to conservatives, who he categorized as "hostile voices," "I will never, ever hire/transfer you onto my team.
 Ever.
 I don't care if you are perfect fit or technically excellent or whatever.
 I will actively not work with you, even to the point where your team or product is impacted by this decision.
 I'll communicate why to your manager if it comes up."